 Venous Thromboembolism What Is Venous Thromboembolism?

-Venous thromboembolism (VTE), also known as blood clots, is a disorder that includes deep vein thrombosis and pulmonary embolism.
-A deep vein thrombosis (DVT) occurs when a blood clot forms in a deep vein, usually in the lower leg, thigh, or pelvis.
-A pulmonary embolism (PE) occurs when a clot breaks loose and travels through the bloodstream to the lungs.
+Venous thromboembolism (VTE) is a condition that occurs when a blood clot forms in a vein.
+VTE includes deep vein thrombosis (DVT) and pulmonary embolism (PE).
+DVT occurs when a blood clot forms in a deep , usually in the lower leg, thigh, or pelvis.
+DVTs can also occur in the arms, especially if there is a large intravenous central line in the vein.
+Pulmonary embolism occurs when a clot breaks loose and travels through the bloodstream to the lungs.
+VTE is common.
+As many as 600,000 VTE events occur each year in the United States.

-The risk of developing VTE is highest after major surgery or a major injury, or when you have heart failure, cancer, or a heart attack.
-Swelling, redness, and pain are some of the symptoms of deep vein thrombosis.
+The risk of developing VTE is highest after major surgery, major injury, or during periods of infection and inflammation.
+This is because blood clots can develop in veins damaged by surgery or injury.
+Lack of movement after surgery or while traveling long distances can raise the likelihood of blood clotting.
+Inflammation and serious infection also raise the likelihood of blood clots.
+Swelling, redness, and pain are some of the symptoms of DVT.
 A pulmonary embolism can cause sudden chest pain and shortness of breath.